Manage cards for your business

 Retrieve cards

-When you retrieve cards, for each card, you get its details, such as the card ID, the last 4 digits of its PAN, expiry date, current state, its type, and more.
+When you retrieve the cards, for each card, you get its details, such as the card ID, the last 4 digits of its PAN, expiry date, current state, its type, and more.

 You can: